 I’ve had this on test for about a 10 days now, so I feel I’ve gotten use to the device fairly well.
 I have made a few observations about the device; First of all, generally the temperature and humidity sensors seem to work fine, and are within an acceptable margin of error when compared to other sensors that measure these two metrics.
 With the light sensor, it’s hard to know whether it’s measuring the light accurately, although it does react instantly when I turn the lights off or cover the sensor, for example, so I know it’s working.
 To me, ambient light measurements don’t need to be spot on, down to the individual lux points, so that’s not an issue.

-The front of the unit also includes an LED ring of light around it’s circumference, and will turn on (in white) when you press the night light tile in the Home app.
+The front of the unit also includes an LED ring of light around its circumference and will turn on (in white) when you press the night light tile in the Home app.
 This will also turn the screen on, which only stays on for approximately 60 seconds at a time.
 Pressing the tile turns the light on and off, although turning the night light off, doesn’t turn the screen off.
+If you want to have the screen permanently on, you simply need to turn the night light on via the individual tile, which will stop the display from turning off after 60-seconds.

 This ring of LED lights also serves as a visual indicator of PM2.5 levels; According to the manual, if the levels of PM2.5 are between 0 – 35 the ring should be green, but it never is, and so far I’ve not seen the ring as green once.
 Between 36-75, it will go to orange, between 76-115 the light will turn red, and for concentrations from 116 upwards it will be purple.
 Having tested the sensor out, I can say it works, although the reading were different to the Laser Egg 2 in tests.
 The ring will also turn orange if you have the main display in the centre set to temperature whenever the temperature is 29ºC or above.